In this article

 Note: Scanning attachments in Security Sandbox might delay the delivery of some messages for up to 3 minutes.

-Gmail now gives you the option to configure SMTP MTA Strict Transport Security (SMTP MTA-STS in short) protocol.
+Gmail now gives you the option to configure SMTP MTA Strict Transport Security (SMTP MTA-STS for short) protocol.

 Configuring MTA-STS addresses the fundamental issue with the SMTP protocol and definitely gives your email security an upgrade.